Professional Chronological History

 1976: Training in Transpersonal Psychology with Brugh Joy, M.D.

 1966-2002: Taught classes in psychotherapy methods, Gestalt Therapy, group therapy, and Self Psychology at California State University at Northridge, California School of Professional Psychology, Antioch University, Pepperdine University.
-Currently teach at Ryokan College and Saybrook Graduate School and Research Institute.
+Previously taught at Ryokan College and Saybrook Graduate School and Research Institute.
 Also published articles on Gestalt Therapy, Self Psychology and the integration of existential-humanistic therapy and psychoanalysis.

 1966-1985: Gave talks and conducted workshops in Gestalt Therapy at various growth centers in the United States, Canada and Europe.